Skip to content

 Key responsibilities

-- Providing emergency first aid and basic clinical interventions
+• Providing first aid and basic life support at scene

 Qualifications and entry routes